Fire department: Jurisdiction

 Most places are covered by a public sector fire department, which is established by a local or national government and funded by taxation.
 Even volunteer fire departments may still receive some government funding.

 The typical size of a fire department varies greatly by country.
 In the United States, firefighting is usually organized on a municipal level.
-Some municipalities belong to "fire protection districts" that are served by the same fire department, such as the San Ramon Valley Fire Protection District.
+Some municipalities belong to "fire protection districts" that are served by the same fire department, such as the San Ramon Valley Fire Protection District in California.
 Austria, Germany and Canada also organize fire services at a municipal level.
 In France, fire services mostly cover one department.
 In the United Kingdom, most fire services cover one or more counties, while Scotland and Northern Ireland each have a single fire service.
 In Australia, state governments run the fire services, although three states have separate agencies for metropolitan and rural areas.
-Poland, the Czech Republic, Israel, Italy, and New Zealand have national fire and rescue services.
+Poland, the Czech Republic, Israel, Italy, New Zealand, and the Philippines have national fire and rescue services.

 Responsibilities

-Fire departments may also provide other emergency services, such as aircraft rescue and firefighting, hazardous materials mitigation, technical rescue, and wildland firefighting.
+Fire departments may also provide other, more specialized emergency services, such as aircraft rescue and firefighting, hazardous materials response, technical rescue, search and rescue, and wildland firefighting.

 In some countries or regions (e.g., the United States, Germany, Japan, Hong Kong, Macau), fire departments can be responsible for providing emergency medical services.
-The EMS personnel may either be cross-trained as firefighters or a separate division of emergency medical technicians and paramedics.
+The EMS personnel may either be cross-trained as firefighters or a separate division of emergency medical technicians (EMTs) and paramedics.
 While some services act only as "first responders" to medical emergencies, stabilizing victims until an ambulance can arrive, other fire services also operate ambulance services.